alex-kas/nec_terrain/system/README.md

 * com.google.android.syncadapters.calendar=/system/app/GoogleCalendarSyncAdapter.apk

-  synchronize your calendar with google, but I do not use google so much
+  synchronize your stock calendar with google, but I do not use the stock calendar

 * com.google.android.tts=/system/app/GoogleTTS.apk